navigation

 We all take it for granted: juicy fruit and fresh vegetables on the shelves all year round.
 But many plants originally come from other climatic zones and like it warm to grow.
 That is why part of the harvest, especially in the cold winter months, comes from Spain, for example – or from a heated greenhouse in this country.

-Most greenhouses are heated with fossil fuels such as oil or natural gas.
+Many greenhouses are heated with fossil fuels such as oil or natural gas.
 Large quantities of climate-damaging CO2 are emitted in the process.

 But it doesn’t have to be that way: we support sustainable cultivation, like that of vegetable farmer Patrick Forster.
 He runs a hydro-greenhouse that provides us with lettuce all year round – in a climate-friendly way.
 Because the greenhouse is heated without fossil fuels.
 Waste heat from the waste incineration plant directly adjacent to the site heats the air in the greenhouse.
-The heating is therefore CO2-neutral.
 In close cooperation with our producers, we are in this way taking a big step together towards a climate-friendly future.

 In the coming years, all greenhouse enterprises that supply us are to switch to renewable heating systems.
 Because the potential to reduce CO₂ emissions by not using fossil fuels in greenhouses is huge.